ZacharyPax/WatchtowerStack/README.md

    - Bathsheba: An Ubuntu Server installation that does LAN infrastructure monitoring and uptime calculations.

-   - Peter: An Ubuntu Server installation that scrapes SNMP data from network devices.
+   - Peter: An Ubuntu Server installation that scrapes SNMP data from network devices with LibreNMS.

 ### Watchtower Stack 2.1.1 Data Flow (Excludes Peter)